picklezA/spi_research_3/README.md

 # spi_research_3
 "Sustainable Passive Income research project for the development of my own stock indices; BBIs"

-\nLine 1 of config denotes what day the timelist will start on Line 2 of config denotes what day the timelist will end on Line 3 of config denotes the buying multipler, by default it is set to $1
+Line 1 of config denotes what day the timelist will start on Line 2 of config denotes what day the timelist will end on Line 3 of config denotes the buying multipler, by default it is set to $1